Harnessing the Power of the Cloud

 “With Searchlight, we tell March Networks what we’re looking for and they set it all up,” explained Eberly.
 Refunds, no-sales and voids are among the transactions commonly monitored to identify instances of internal fraud.
 “In one case,” said Eberly, “we discovered an employee processing refunds without a customer present at the register.”

-The entire system is powered by March Networks Command™ Enterprise Cloud, advanced system management software ideal for large, multi-site organizations.
-Command offers a host of convenient tools and features that ensure optimal system performance, such as centralized system and user management, multi-level user access privileges and mass firmware and configuration updates, to name just a few.
+The entire system is powered by March Networks Command™ Enterprise Cloud, a cloud service that is ideal for large, multi-site organizations.
+Command Enterprise Cloud offers a host of services that ensure optimal system performance, such as centralized system and user management, multi-level user access privileges and mass firmware and configuration updates, to name just a few.

 With the cloud-managed deployment, March Networks hosts the company’s Command Enterprise Server for them, and also adds users to the system, ensures their system platform is appropriately sized with enough disk space for their needs, and performs ongoing server maintenance.